TheMannu/Devops-Tools-Installation-Configurations/IAM.md

   - No Setup Required: CloudShell comes pre-installed with popular tools like the AWS CLI, SDKs, and other utilities.

   - Secure: CloudShell automatically uses the credentials of the IAM user or role you are logged in as, so you don't need to manage or store additional credentials.
+  - Integrated: Since it's integrated into the AWS Management Console, you can easily switch between regions and services.